EhabShahat/MKexam/FIX_ADMIN_PERMISSIONS.md

-# Fix: Admin Management Permissions Issue
+# Fix: Admin Management Permissions Issues

-## Problem
+## Problems
-The "Add New Admin" functionality in the admin settings page was not working.
-Admins had to manually execute SQL commands directly in the Supabase SQL editor to create new admin accounts.
+1. **Permission Error**: The "Add New Admin" functionality was not working - functions weren't accessible
+2. **Ambiguous Column Error**: Getting error "column reference 'user_id' is ambiguous" when creating admins

-## Root Cause
+## Root Causes

+### Issue 1: Missing Permission Grants
 The database RPC functions for admin management were missing proper permission grants.
 The functions were only granted to `service_role`, but they needed to be accessible to `authenticated` users (logged-in admins).

+### Issue 2: Ambiguous Column Reference
+When Row Level Security (RLS) is enabled on the `admin_users` table, using `ON CONFLICT ...
+DO UPDATE` creates an ambiguous reference to `user_id` because both the target table and the `EXCLUDED` pseudo-table are in scope.

 ### Affected Functions:
 1. `admin_list_admins()` - List all administrators